Charged current induced electron-proton scattering and the axial vector form factor: Results and Discussion

-To study the dependence of $g_{2}^{R} (0)$ variation on the longitudinal and perpendicular spin asymmetries of the initial polarized proton, in Fig.~\ref{PlPp:q2:g2}, we have presented the results for $A_L(Q^2)$ and $A_{P} (Q^2)$ vs $Q^2$ at $E_{e} = 855$~MeV, 1.1~GeV, and 2.2~GeV, by taking $g_2^R(0)$ in the range $[-2,2]$.
+To study the dependence of $g_{2}^{R} (0)$ variation on the longitudinal and perpendicular spin asymmetries of the initial polarized proton, we have presented in { the right panel of} Fig.~\ref{PlPp:q2:ga}, the results for $A_L(Q^2)$ and $A_{P} (Q^2)$ vs $Q^2$ at $E_{e} = 1.1$~GeV, by taking $g_2^R(0)$ in the range $[-2,2]$.
 It may be observed from the figure that the spin asymmetries show strong dependence on the choice of $g_{2}^R (0)$, which is larger in the case of the perpendicular asymmetry $A_{P} (Q^2)$ than in the case of the longitudinal asymmetry $A_{L} (Q^2)$.
 Quantitatively, in the peak region of $Q^2$, $A_{L} (Q^2)$ increases by about 15\% at $E_e \sim$ 1~GeV, which further increases and becomes 20\% at $E_e = 2.2$~GeV, when $g_{2}^R (0)$ is increased from 0 to +2, while when $g_2^R(0)$ is decreased from 0 to $-2$, $A_{L} (Q^2)$ decreases by about 25\% at $E_e \sim$ 1~GeV, which further decreases with increase in $E_{e}$ and becomes 50\% at $E_{e}=2.2$~GeV.
 In the case of perpendicular asymmetry, in the peak region of $Q^2$, $A_{P}(Q^2)$ decreases by about 60\% at $E_e=1.1$~GeV, which becomes 66\% at $E_{e}=2.2$~GeV, when $g_2^R(0)$ is increased from 0 to +2, while $A_{P}(Q^2)$ increases by about 60\% at $E_e=1.1$~GeV, which becomes 50\% at $E_{e}=2.2$~GeV, when $g_2^R(0)$ is decreased from 0 to $-2$.